3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity

 \subsection{Data Processing}

-At first, we plotted the curves of all participants for all electrode pairs and all tasks after applying a Butterworth lowpass filter with a 0.5 Hz cutoff frequency.
-We chose this frequency to filter out as much noise as possible while still maintaining SCRs, which have a mean ascent time slightly larger than two seconds~\cite{boucsein2012electrodermal}.
+We plotted the curves of all participants for all electrode pairs and all tasks after applying a Butterworth lowpass filter with a 0.5 Hz cutoff frequency.
+We chose this frequency to filter out as much noise as possible while still maintaining SCRs, which have a mean ascent time slightly more significant than two seconds~\cite{boucsein2012electrodermal}.
 Hence, a cutoff frequency of 0.5 Hz should preserve these changes.
-Besides, we divided the curves by their mean before plotting to map them all in a comparable range while preserving their variance.
-For the oddball task, we marked the times of occurring oddballs with vertical lines.
-In addition, we plotted the oddball task curves after applying the first differences method subsequent to filtering and standard score normalization.
-This method is often used to reduce the time dependency of a non-stationary time series as an EDA measurement by mapping each data point according to the following formula:
+Besides, we divided the curves by their mean before plotting to map them all in a comparable range while keeping their variance.
+For the oddball task, we marked the times of occurring oddballs with vertical lines (see~\autoref{fig:sample_plot_mean_circular}).